YoloNomy/YoloNomy.github.io/_meca/Newton/Kepler.md

 ## The laws

-Kepler laws are three statements allowing to predict the motion of celestial bodies in the case of a two body system with one much larger than the other.
-A typical case is then given by the motion of a planet around a star.
+Kepler laws are three statements allowing to predict the motion of celestial bodies in the case of a two body system bounded only by gravity with one much larger than the other.
+A typical case is then given by the motion of a planet like Earth around a star like the Sun.
 They can be stated as follow:

 - **Law 1:** Trajectories of planets are conics (circles, ellipses, parabola or hyperbola) with the star at one of the focci.
 - **Law 2:** A line connecting the planet and its star sweeps out equal areas during equal intervals of time.